Board of Trustees 2015 – 2018

 Trustee - Southwest Huron

 I am honoured to serve as the Trustee for the municipalities of South Huron and Bluewater, which for School Board purposes are known collectively as Southwest Huron.
-My wife Debby and I have lived in Exeter for 18 years.
-We have 5 adult children - 2 girls (who are both married) and 3 boys.
+My wife Debby and I have lived in Exeter for more than 20 years.
+We have five adult children (two girls, three boys) and one grandson.

-Currently, our two youngest sons are attending Conestoga College, while our youngest daughter is attending the University of Waterloo, working on her master’s degree, and her husband is employed as a mechanical engineer.
+Our two youngest sons both graduated from Conestoga College in Software Engineering Technology and are employed as software developers, while our youngest daughter is attending the University of Waterloo, working on her Ph.D., and her husband is employed as a mechanical engineer.
 Our eldest daughter has completed her Masters degree in Social Work; her husband is an occupational therapist, and our eldest son has successfully completed an apprenticeship in carpentry.
 I guess you could say we’ve been involved in almost every pathway possible after high school!

 I grew up in Waterloo County, attended Baden Public School from grades 1-6 (no kindergarten back then!), grades 7-8 in Wilmot Township Senior Public School, and Grades 9-13 at Waterloo-Oxford District Secondary School.
 I received my B.A.Sc. and M.A.Sc. in Chemical Engineering from the University of Waterloo, and my Ph.D. in Chemical Engineering from Queen's University, Kingston.
 I have worked in the chemical and nuclear industries, and am presently employed by Honeywell as a Product Manager.
 I am a registered Professional Engineer in the Province of Ontario.